potatoqualitee/ogimage/README.md

         stylesheet: ./sample/style.css
 ```

+Once that runs, check the Actions tab in your repo, then download the artifact to see your image.

-But you can also get wild.
+You can also get a lot more advanced too.

 ```yaml
     - name: Generate Open Graph Image